PyCQA/isort/docs/configuration/options.md

 ## Float To Top

-Causes all non-indented imports to float to the top of the file having its imports sorted.
-It can be an excellent shortcut for collecting imports every once in a while when you place them in the middle of a file to avoid context switching.
+Causes all non-indented imports to float to the top of the file having its imports sorted (immediately below the top of file comment).
+This can be an excellent shortcut for collecting imports every once in a while when you place them in the middle of a file to avoid context switching.

 *NOTE*: It currently doesn't work with cimports and introduces some extra over-head and a performance penalty.